magnetik/magnetik.github.io/_pages/contact.md

 ## Curiculum

-You can find a more //pro-oriented// curiculum on [my linkedin profile](https://fr.linkedin.com/in/baptistelafontaine).
+You can find a more _pro-oriented_ curiculum on [my linkedin profile](https://fr.linkedin.com/in/baptistelafontaine).

 ---